tharrmeehan/MLOPS-Docker/README.md

 * [Linux](https://docs.docker.com/linux/started/)

 ### Cloning the Repo
 When cloning the repo, you'll see 3 folders.
-The folder titled 'Task 2' is the one, which contains the docker container we are going to build and run.
+The folder titled **Task 2** is the one, which contains the docker container we are going to build and run.
+If you want to take a look at  the code of my other tasks, feel free.

 To clone the repo

 ```shell